mlandry/Koito/docs/src/content/docs/guides/installation.md

 ```

-Be sure to replace `secret_password` with a random password of your choice, and set `KOITO_ALLOWED_HOSTS` to include the domain name or IP address + port you will be accessing Koito
+Be sure to replace `secret_password` with a random password of your choice, and set `KOITO_ALLOWED_HOSTS` to include the domain name or IP address you will be accessing Koito
-from when using either of the Docker methods described above.
+from.

 Those are the two required environment variables.
 You can find a full list of configuration options in the [configuration reference](/reference/configuration).